8manos/wc-variations-radio-buttons/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.1.3 =
+* Fixes clear button that got screwed on last version.

 = 1.1.2 =
 * Updated to match changes in WooCommerce 2.5.